 The solution: Pack things into the same place each time, and after a while you’ll pack on autopilot.
 Packing cubes or plastic bags can help – one for clothes, one for underwear, another for beach gear, etc. By the end of my trip I had packing down to 10 minutes, even with my stuff scattered everywhere.

 6. Missing friends and family

 Homesickness can strike at any time, and short of hopping on the first plane home, it can feel like there is very little you can do about it.
 Craving the comfort and familiarity of your loved ones is natural when everything is new.
-Add in a few missed birthdays and events like Thanksgiving and the homesickness can feel even more acute.
+Add in a few missed birthdays and holidays like Thanksgiving, and the homesickness can feel even more acute.

 My worst experience: Facing the prospect of Christmas without my family.
 I did hop on a plane to surprise a family member who’d been sick and don’t regret it, but I was lucky enough to have airmiles, so I didn’t eat into my travel budget and booked a return flight which guaranteed that I would complete my trip.